 When unexpected things happen, minutes twist around in a timey-wimey way.
 Sometimes it takes photos and time stamps to put things right.
 Using our photos, here is how I saw it from the scaffolding on the corner of Orange Grove and Colorado.

 Descriptions are in the photo captions in the gallery below.

 The float, moving north on Orange Grove Blvd. at 9:42, had just crossed Green St., one block before the turn onto Colorado Blvd.
 The smokestacks on the locomotives were emitting steam.
 Thirty seconds later, photos show a small puff of smoke on the right side, at the same time that colorful streamers were shot into the air.

 I was not in a position to see flames, but Estes confirmed reports that there was a small fire, caused by a spray of transmission fluid from a fitting.
 There was a lot of smoke.
 Tournament of Roses quickly ran to the float, the riders and outwalkers evacuated, and no one was injured.
-Evacuation of the 10 riders took approximately 40 seconds.
+Evacuation of the 26 riders took approximately 40 seconds.
 From first puff to dissipation of the smoke was nearly four minutes.
 [Note: TRE originally reported 10 riders; updated to 26 per a reader.]

 All floats have fire extinguishers, which the driver, observer, and other personnel on the float can quickly grab.
 During technical tests, there are practice fire drills.
 Riders must be able to climb to the ground from the float in no more than 45 seconds.
 All floats have tow bars that slide into a compartment under the float.